-The Puritans practiced the “Rule of Law,” the principle that every person is subject to the law, in their early American colonies in accordance with the Bible.
-They implemented Rule of Law in the colonies of Massachusetts and Connecticut based on the English tradition of the Magna Carta, which asserted Rule of Law, as well as on the principles of justice and equity as found in the moral law of the Bible and in reformed writings.
+The Puritans practiced the “Rule of Law,” the principle that every person is subject to the law, in their early American colonies.
+They implemented Rule of Law in the colonies of Massachusetts and Connecticut based on the English tradition of the Magna Carta, which asserted Rule of Law, as well as on the principles of justice and equity as found in the moral law of the Bible.

 The Bible-inspired principle of Rule of Law influenced the Puritans to define their community civil laws with constitutions.
 A constitution is an outline of civil laws agreed upon by those in the community and which are regularly enforced, not arbitrarily applied.
 This practice was beneficial and necessary because, while the Bible was the Puritans’ primary source of civil law, many civil issues were not literally or directly addressed in the Bible.
 Such issues were subject to the interpretation or discretion of their governors.
 Some colonists like Thomas Hooker feared that too much judicial discretion might lead to violations of justice and civil rights.
 In response, the Puritans created written codes of laws—constitutions—to prevent arbitrary rule and to articulate and secure their freedoms.
 Indeed, the practice of Rule of Law naturally led to constitutions in the early American colonies and later in the new nation of the United States.

 From AHEF and Angela E. Kamrath.